rticommunity/rticonnextdds-examples/examples/routing_service/routing_service_file_adapter/cpp/README.md

 In order to build this example, you need to provide the following variables to `CMake`:

--   `CMAKE_BUILD_TYPE`: specifies the build mode.
+-   `CMAKE_BUILD_TYPE`: Specifies the build mode.
 Valid values are Release and Debug
--   `BUILD_SHARED_LIBS`: whether to build the library as a shared library or not.
+-   `BUILD_SHARED_LIBS`: Whether to build the library as a shared library or not.
     This should be set to ON when loading the plugin from the Routing Service executable.
 However, Routing Service supports loading of static libraries when using the service as a library.
 See note below.